-A varied activity program is available to all students on a pass/fail credit basis in HESC 120 courses.
+A varied activity program is available to all students on a pass/fail credit basis.
 The objectives of the lifetime activities program are: (1) to provide knowledge and skills essential for leisure-time enjoyment, (2) to develop healthy exercise habits as well as a sound knowledge base in the scientific principles of physical activity, and (3) to provide an enjoyable atmosphere for learning skills that encourage lifetime participation.
-Regular attendance is required in order to receive credit in HESC 120 courses with a passing grade.